Chemistry Courses

 CHEM2009Experience in Chemistry Research I3 ch (3L) (EL) (W)

-CHEM 2009 is a project based course where students conduct research under the supervision of a chosen faculty member.
-Students must have declared a Science Major and must have a CGPA of 3.7 or better to enter after first year or a CGPA of 3.0 or higher to enter after second year.
+This is a project based course where students conduct research under the supervision of a chosen faculty member.
+Students must have declared a Science Major and must have a minimum CGPA of 3.7 to enter after first year or a minimum CGPA of 3.0 to enter after second year.
 Students will be provided with a list of projects and applicant's names will be forwarded to project supervisors.
 Applications must be made, by May 15th, to the Chairperson of the Department of Biological Sciences.
 Since enrolment may be limited, students are encouraged to plan for alternative courses in the case that no suitable project is available.
-A minimum of at least 3 scheduled hours per week is required and one seminar presentation will be required at the end of the academic term, as well as a written report.
+A minimum of at least three scheduled hours per week is required and one seminar presentation will be required at the end of the academic term, as well as a written report.

 Protein structure and function, techniques for protein analysis, examples of important proteins, mechanisms and regulations of enzymatic activity, metabolism (basic concepts and design, followed by the study of a few pathways).